Skip to main content

 FAQs

-Bonds issued by NHAI, REC, PFC, and IRFC are eligible under Section 54EC.
+Bonds issued by NHAI, REC, PFC, and IRFC are eligible under this section.

 You can invest up to ₹50 lakh in a financial year to claim the exemption.

-The investment must be held for a minimum of 5 years to retain the exemption.
+The investment must be held for at least 5 years to retain the exemption.

 No, the investment must be made within 6 months of the date of transfer.

-Yes, they are backed by government institutions and considered low-risk.
+Yes, they are backed by government institutions and are considered low-risk.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.